Paul Russell (musician): 2023–present: "Lil Boo Thang" and commercial breakthrough

 On June 28, 2023, Russell first previewed a snippet of his track "Lil Boo Thang" on TikTok; the clip went viral on the platform the following month, and he subsequently agreed to sign a deal with Arista Records to release the song as a full commercial single.
 "Lil Boo Thang" was officially released on August 18 of the same year; the single debuted on the US Billboard Hot 100 at number 99 in September 2023, marking Russell's first appearance on the chart, and went on to peak at number 14 in January 2024.
 As a result of the song's success, he went on to make live guest appearances at the Macy's Thanksgiving Day Parade, on Jimmy Kimmel Live! and on Dick Clark's New Year's Rockin' Eve in the following months.

 On January 26, 2024, Russell released his second single through Arista Records, "Say Cheese".
 Later that year, Russell was announced as an opening act supporting Meghan Trainor on The Timeless Tour.
 In July 2024, Russell released the single "Slippin'" featuring Trainor.

 In an Instagram post on August 15, 2024, Russell announced that again sometime?, an EP about a newly-famous musician returning to his hometown and wooing his high school sweetheart, would be released at the end of the month.
 "Homecoming", the lead single from the project, was released on August 16.

 Personal life

 Russell is married and resides in Los Angeles.
-His older sister, Caress Alon, appeared on the sixth season of The Circle, where she posed as Russell.
+His older sister, Careless Akon, appeared on the sixth season of The Circle, where she posed as Russell.